pozil/cometd-node-client/README.md

 The `onMessageReceived` callback function is executed each time a `topicName` message is received.

-Alternatively you can batch subscriptions:
+Alternatively, you can batch subscriptions (network optimization):
 ```js
 const cometdPromises = [
     cometd.subscribe(topic1, onMessage1Received),